VS-dev-cpu/Graphite/.github/README.md

 #### MacOS

-I don't own a Mac Device, but if you do and want to make support for it, please contact me (or make a pull request)!
+I don't own a Mac Device, but if you do and want to make support for it, please contact me!

 ### Usage